 You can do it just by typing in choco install googlechrome and hit enter. then open another cmd and type in ‘choco install VLC’ and so on.
 The installation runs in the background and you can continue with other tasks.
 Updating an app is as easy as typing “choco update Google Chrome” and to uninstall “choco uninstall Google Chrome”.
 This makes the whole process so easy and simple.

 Chocolatey has recently moved to GUI and still, a lot of options are not available on GUI.
 GUI doesn’t allow you to create packages of software to bulk install or update them.
-If you are not someone who likes commands, Chocolatey would be a tricky app to learn and maybe you should skip this one.
+If you are not someone who likes commands, Chocolatey would be a tricky app to learn, and maybe you should skip this one.

-7. Wox & Everything
+8. Wox & Everything

 Consider Wox as a Spotlight alternative for Windows, ie. an app launcher to help you quickly find files and folders.
 Giving an Alt + Space triggers the app from any screen.
-I can go ahead and search apps, Google queries, perform calculations and open URLs.
+I can go ahead and search apps, Google queries, perform calculations, and open URLs.
 There are a ton of possibilities with this app.

-8. Ditto Clipboard Manager
+9. Ditto Clipboard Manager

 Download Ditto Clipboard

-Ever wondered, what are you gonna do with 2 shift keys, 2 control keys and the caps lock button!
+Ever wondered, what are you gonna do with 2 shift keys, 2 control keys, and the caps lock button!
 Pretty useless right?
 What you can do is map these keys to some other functions.
-Like I use my Caps Lock key to launch calculator.
+Like I use my Caps Lock key to launch a calculator.
 SharpKeys lets you remap your keyboard keys to a different action.

 You just have to specify the For Key and To Key within the app.
-Aftera successful configuration, you need to restart your system.
+After a successful configuration, you need to restart your system.
 This can also be achieved by manually editing the registry entries but that requires too much manual effort.

-Which Windows Utilities Utilities should you choose?
+Which Windows Utility should you choose?

-In case you have a lot of bluetooth devices connected to your system, SoundSwitch makes switching them easier.
+In case you have a lot of Bluetooth devices connected to your system, SoundSwitch makes switching them easier.
 I would love to hear which utility you end up using from this list.